Craigieburn, VIC

 Where is Craigieburn?

-Craigieburn is a suburb of Victoria, Australia.
+Craigieburn is a suburb of Victoria, Australia, in the Hume local government area.

 What is the population of Craigieburn?